-My name is Lore Ferguson.
+My name is Lore Ferguson Wilbert.
 Yup.
 It’s pronounced Lor-ee or Lori.
 My good friends call me Lo.
 My oldest friends call me Lor.
 My brothers call me Sister.
 But my best friends call me Lowly and I hope I can live down to that.

 My life is small and simple.
 Grace is the marked measure of all things in me.
 God is the ultimate Creator and He’s crafted all things for His glory and my good.
 I learn this, albeit slowly at times.

 I began blogging in 2000, when blog wasn’t a word and we still thought you could keep things private on the internet.
-I haven’t stopped writing since then, though the nature of this site has changed with time, but for nearly four years I’ve been seeking to blog for God’s glory alone.
+I haven’t stopped writing since then, though the nature of this site has changed with time, but for nearly five years I’ve been seeking to write for God’s glory alone.
 This means I write less, and sometimes less eloquently, but with more passion and better theology.
 Hopefully.

 Interacting with readers is my favorite, favorite part of this writing journey.
 Getting an email from one of you (though I can’t always answer it quickly) is a singular joy to me and I read every single one, sometimes with tears and always with joy.

 My goal is to see a generation of dechurched, second generation Christians, or the ragged and hurt, come to the joy of what the gospel means deep down.
 I use the words gospel and theology often in my writing, so consider this a glossary of sorts: